chongkwongsheng/CloudGaming/README.md

 These have been tested with an G5 EC2 instance set up with a Microsoft Windows Server 2022 Base (ami-06c2ec1ceac22e8d6 64-bit x86).

-These were also installed in the following order after the instance was set up:
-1. Wireguard for VPN to a private network (https://www.wireguard.com)
+1. Script to set up a fresh instance: https://github.com/chongkwongsheng/g5-cloudrig-lite
-1. Nvidia gaming drivers using Option 4 in AWS documentation (https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html)
-1. Ran and installed Steam with g5-cloudrig script (https://github.com/tomgrice/g5-cloudrig) - I also removed the graphics drivers installation step as they do not work and I had installed with the steps with AWS documentation
-1. Sunshine for connecting to the instance with Moonlight (https://github.com/LizardByte/Sunshine)

-I was also inspired by https://github.com/keithvassallomt/parsec-aws-automation#creating-the-automation-script to create Lambda functions to launch my Cloud Gaming instance on iOS.
+1. Create Lambda functions to snapshot and create AMI of your instance: https://github.com/keithvassallomt/parsec-aws-automation#creating-the-automation-script
+1. Set up Powershell scripts to automate backup/restoration of data on ephemeral NVMe SSD storage

-The only original code is the Powershell Scripts at startup and shutdown that copies games from my Steam Library to and from the ephemeral storage on the instance.
+After setting up the instance, the Powershell scripts at startup and shutdown that copies games from my Steam Library to and from the ephemeral storage on the instance.
 This improves the game performance due to the faster speeds on the NVMe SSD storage that comes with the G5.
 The first script initialises and mounts the ephemeral storage as D:\ and copies the game files to it on startup (before login) and the second script copies the game files back to a backup folder on C:\ in case of updates/changes to the game files.

 ## Things to note

-To be added
+* ViGEm requires manual installation for cloud setups.
+See more here: https://github.com/ViGEm/ViGEmBus/issues/153

 ## How to set up the ephemeral startup/shutdown scripts